eigenform/toupcam-rs/README.md

 # toupcam-rs

-Hacky library for interfacing with AmScope MU1603/Touptek U3CMOS16000KPA (TP116000A) USB3.0 CMOS cameras.
+Hacky library for interfacing with the AmScope MU1603 (Touptek U3CMOS16000KPA) USB3.0 CMOS camera.

-- The VID/PID for this model is `0x0547:0x3016`
-- Product sheets say the sensor is a [Panasonic] MN34120?

 Don't exactly know what I'm doing with this yet.

-There are no safety guarantees here, and it's not clear if you can damage the device by using this (my guess is probably **yes**).
+There are no safety guarantees here, and it's not clear if you can damage the device by using this (although my guess is probably **yes**).
 Proceed at your own risk.

+- `toupcam/` - Library crate
+- `toupcam-ui/` - Simple UI for live capture with SDL2
+- `utils/` - Miscellania

+## About

+The VID/PID for this model is `0x0547:0x3016`.
+I think the VID implies a Cypress USB microcontroller (perhaps the FX3)?

+Touptek product sheets say the sensor is a [Panasonic] MN34120, but it doesn't seem like there are any useful Panasonic datasheets for this part.

 ## Prior Art